Back to The Triumph

 "Pray without ceasing." - 1 Thessalonians 5:17

 If triumph is certain, why speak so much of devotion and reparation?
 Because certainty of promise does not cancel the need for perseverance. reaches glory through the ordinary means by which keeps souls faithful.
 Devotion is not decorative.
-It is part of how the faithful remain standing.
+It is one of the ways the faithful remain standing.

-Reparation belongs here because triumph is not only vindication.
-It is also love answering offense. does not wait passively for God to act while holy things are profaned.
+Reparation matters here because triumph is not only vindication.
+It is also love answering offense. does not wait passively while holy things are profaned.
 She adores, repairs, fasts, and prays.

 Where Catholic peoples endured long trials well, hidden devotional life was usually strong.
 The future public victory of was often prepared in kitchens, chapels, cloisters, and sickrooms where prayer did not cease.